KaViewer/KaViewer/README.md

 - LITE (default)
   Only Support view kafka message.

-And support the custom toggle config to enable or disable those operations.
+And support the custom toggle config to enable or disable those operations as well.

 | Group            | Config Name                    | Config Value | Description                         |
 |------------------|--------------------------------|--------------|-------------------------------------|